> Alice Oakleaf Hydrangea - trade gallon

 > Wade Mahlke Oakleaf - trade gallon

 Hydrangea quercifolia ’Wade Mahlke’ is often referred to as "Emerald Lake" as it was introduced by Mr. Mahlke who lives on Emerald Lake in AL. I believe we first got it via plantsman, Hayes Jackson, but if so we killed that one.
-In 2004 we took cuttings of it at the Atlanta Botanical Gardens who had it tagged as "Emerald Lake."
+In 2004 we took cuttings of it at the Atlanta Botanical Gardens which had it tagged as "Emerald Lake."
 It’s a mostly sterile form like ’Harmony’, ’Roanoke’ or ’Vaughn’s Lillie’ with a more compressed and rounded white bloom head.
 Height to 7 feet and as wide.
 Zones 6 - 9.
 We never grow many as it has no PR team and flashy marketing behind it, but it’s still a nice form.